dhinojosa/vscode-training-maven/README.md

-# vscode-training-bazel
+# vscode-training-maven
-Platform for using bazel in vscode training
+Platform for using maven in vscode training

 ## Getting Started